Teaching and Learning Centre - Wageningen UR

 -

 Do you want more insight in student learning during your course?
-In this online session we will discuss how you can use assessment as a learning activity.
+In this on demand session we will discuss how you can use assessment as a learning activity.
 And how you can make it activating and informative for both students and yourself.

 -